jacobtread/jacobtread.com/src/content/blog/killport.md

 function that the program uses to kill by port.
 The function name and arguments are the same across all the platform implementations.
-This function finds all the PIDs for the different protocols and address families and collects them into a list of pids which it then iterates over and kills each of the processes
+This function finds all the PIDs for the different protocols and address families and collects them into a list of pids which it then iterates over and kills each of the processes.

+It does this by calling the `use_extended_table` function for all the different table types then collecting the parent processes for any found process IDs using `collect_parents`, and then finally after all that it calls `kill_process` on all the found processes

 ```rust
 /// Attempts to kill processes listening on the specified `port`.